All Episodes

 It's not pirate radio.

-It's out there, and it's been the most listened-to radio talk show in America for most of these 25 years.
+It's out there, and it's been the most listened to radio talk show In America, for most of these 25 years.

 And yet, despite who I am every day on this program, the left has succeeded in turning me into a caricature and figure that I am nowhere near being.

-That millions of people really believe it.
+That millions of people really believe.

-And the things that they believe when you when you run into it, uh when you see how shocked they are that you actually breathe air.
+And the things that they believe, when you run into it, when you see how shocked they are that you actually breathe air and don't walk into a room and start beating people up.

-People on the left, what they have been made to believe.
+It's really a testament to see what these people have been convinced of, people on the left, what they have been made to believe.

-It's a stunning thing each and every day to me.
+It's a stunning thing, each and every day to me.

 Not true.

-Shinseki's retirement was announced in April of 2002, long before he testified about the Iraq War.
+Shinseki's retirement was announced in April of 2002, long before he testified about the Iraq war.